Johnny-corona-Bolivar/Master-s-Degree-Project/README.md

 **Objective:**
 Act as part of a corporate incident response team investigating three different incidents across Australia, Italy, and Spain.
+- 🇦🇺 **Australia** – Data breach via phishing
+- 🇮🇹 **Italy** – Unauthorized access to an accounting server
+- 🇪🇸 **Spain** – Ransomware infection in a production server

+As part of the internal incident response team, the objective is to assess each incident, analyze available evidence, and implement mitigation strategies to prevent recurrence.

+---

 **Incident Summaries:**